samuelgirmametaferia/A.A.C.S/README.md

 Uploading Projects Directly to Github with AI generated readme files.(I had to create this repository on my own.)

 #### License
-This project is licensed under the MIT License.
+This project is licensed under a custom license.
 See LICENSE for more details.